 Delta Extrax Live Resin

 Now that you know a little bit more about live resin – we’re excited to announce that we have launched some live resin products!
-However, these are not your typical products because they feature Delta 10 THC, THCP, and THC-O.
+However, these are not your typical products because they feature Delta 10 THC, and THCP.

 Our live resin features unique cannabinoids that are in a 2g disposable device.
 This means that you’re getting twice as much live resin than any other device on the market.
 In addition, we feature some really great flavors for you to enjoy.